 Even with fully automated classification systems, it is hard to achieve 100% accuracy so focus on high ticket items.
-If you do a simple Pareto on your spend data, you would realize that 80% of your spend is captured by 20% of your transactions.
+If you do a simple Pareto on your spend data, you would realize that 80% of your spending is captured by 20% of your transactions.

 So focus on important items and ensure they are correctly classified

-– Use a third party tool for analysis.
+– Use a third-party tool for analysis.
 Just google “Spend Analysis Tools” and you can see different vendors who can offer such services.
 It is always a good practice to do a quick proof of concept to ensure that vendor has the capability to classify data in your domain.

 – If you can’t secure funding for such systems then hire an intern and get started with data classification!
 We will cover some tricks on how to conduct spend analysis using excel